 September 1 THOUGHTS BECOME WORDS

-Athletes have to be very careful about our words.
+Athletes have to be very careful about their words.
 Because of their status, people pay more attention to their words.
 We also need to be cautious about what we think because our words come from our thoughts.
 Our words are a sure reflection of what is going on in our minds.
 We are representatives of Christ, so we need to be careful about what we think.
-Are you careful in your thoughts, knowing that is where your words come from?
+What are you thinking on that will help you to be kind and show love to others?

 2 Corinthians 5:11-21